Bosse Hansson: Career

 As a journalist he has covered several international sporting events such as the FIFA World Cup and the Olympics.
 He was the live commentary when Thomas Ravelli saved the decisive penalty in the 1994 World Cup quarter final penalty shootout between Sweden and Romania; a moment that was later dubbed the biggest Swedish sports moment of the 20th century.

+Controversies

 Racialist controversy arose in 2012 when he sat in the commentator booth at Råsunda Stadium and was heard saying 'not another black player' in a derogatory manner to an AIK substitution.

-2019 arrest

-In early 2019 he was arrested in Florida, United States, for allegedly having performed lewd and lascivious acts against two minor boys.
-Hansson later pleaded guilty.
+In early 2019, Hansson was arrested in Florida, United States, for allegedly groping a 13-year-old boy on a playground.